AdobeDocs/workfront.en/help/quicksilver/workfront-basics/mobile-apps/tips-tricks-and-troubleshooting/tips-tricks-and-troubleshooting-mobile.md

 This section contains the following articles:

-* [Error Message on the [!DNL Adobe Workfront] Mobile App: "Your account is not API enabled."](../../../workfront-basics/mobile-apps/tips-tricks-and-troubleshooting/error-message-on-mobile-app.md)
+* [Error Message on the [!DNL Adobe Workfront] Mobile App: "[!UICONTROL Your account is not API enabled.]"](../../../workfront-basics/mobile-apps/tips-tricks-and-troubleshooting/error-message-on-mobile-app.md)